 On the seventh day of your ten-day vacation to Iceland, you will explore the unbelievable sites of southeast Iceland, found in the southern reaches of Vatnajokull National Park.
 Though you'll spend less time on the road than you have on most previous days, you'll be very grateful for the extra time you can spend at each site.

 The first major attraction is the Jokulsarlon glacier lagoon.
-Located between a crumbling glacial outlet and the ocean, this enormous lake is filled throughout the year with countless icebergs, some larger than multi-storey buildings.
+Located between a crumbling glacial outlet and the ocean, this enormous lake is filled throughout the year with countless icebergs, some larger than multi-story buildings.

 While both these sites are stunning in their own right, they are made even more spectacular by the hundreds of seals that frequent their waters.